 Revocable & Irrevocable Trusts

 A trust is simply a legal vehicle to protect assets while maintaining control over them and to ensure that those assets are passed on to the appropriate spouse, heirs, or charity with a minimum of taxation or complication for the beneficiary or beneficiaries.
-A trust is typically used to protect your property, money, and possessions from passing through the dreaded probate process.
+According to an expert Revocable Trust Attorney a trust is typically used to protect your property, money, and possessions from passing through the dreaded probate process.
 Examples of assets that should and can be placed into a trust include real property, investment accounts, jewellery and personal property, business interests, securities, some retirement accounts, collectibles, even pets!
 The trust establishes specific instructions about how the assets will be managed and by whom, and what is to happen to them upon the passing of those who establish the trust.
-Revocable & Irrevocable Trusts

 We Get REsults